SSSEAL-C/powershell-scripts/README.md

  - Grabbing Discord Tokens with Powershell
  - Getting stored wifi passwords with powershell
  - Screenshotting the users screen in powershell
+ - Grabbing Roblox Cookies with powershell
+ - A Powershell Keylogger

 ## Credit